 A Beginners Guide to Shed Hunting

-Shed hunting is the pursuit of naturally shed antlers by antler-bearing animals like elk, moose, caribou, and deer.
-Shed hunting is quickly gaining popularity as an excuse to scout new hunting grounds and a way to nurture those hunting urges.
-This pastime hobby dates back to prehistoric times but still remains relevant today for good reasons.
+Pursuit of naturally shed antlers (by antler-bearing animals like elk, moose, caribou, and deer) is known as “shed hunting”.
+Shed hunting is quickly gaining popularity.
+It is an excuse to scout new hunting grounds as well as a way to nurture those hunting urges.
+This pastime hobby dates back to prehistoric times but still remains relevant today — for good reasons.

-Hunters may simply enjoy the reward of admiring a fresh antler, while others are strategically tracking their bucks’ behavior and health.
+Some simply enjoy the reward of admiring a fresh antler, while others are strategically tracking their bucks’ behavior and health.
 Antlers can also be used for decoration, crafts, or dog chew toys.
 Dedicated bowhunters may use this as an opportunity to find new hunting terrain and become familiar with the bucks in the area.
-Shed hunting can become a fun and free hobby with a few shed hunting tips.
+Shed hunting can become a fun as well as a free hobby with a few .
+Here are some shed hunting tips.

 When to Shed Hunt